Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Have a clear understanding of the strengths and weaknesses of translational neuroscience (critical thinking)

 but practical understanding of the functional and structural neuroimaging techniques

 - Structural: VBM, DTI/DSI/DKI

-- To have a clear understanding of human brain activity and human brain functional connectivity from a network point of view
+- Have a clear understanding of human brain activity and human brain functional connectivity from a network point of view

-- To have a specific understanding of oscillatory activity as it relates to information processing in the human brain
+- Have a specific understanding of oscillatory activity as it relates to information processing in the human brain

-- To have a good understanding of the different resting state and triggered networks in the brain and their interaction (scholarship)
+- Have a good understanding of the different resting state and triggered networks in the brain and their interaction (scholarship)

-- To have a clear understanding of the different existing neuromodulation
+- Have a clear understanding of the different existing neuromodulation

 methods, as applied to humans (scholarship, ethics)